ocf/ocfweb/ocfweb/docs/docs/services/account.md

 #### In person

-If you are not able to use CalNet or SSH, if you are a group and forgot your current password), you can meet a staff member in person during [staff hours](https://www.ocf.berkeley.edu/staff_hours).
+If you are not able to use CalNet or SSH, if you are a group and forgot your current password), you can meet a staff member in person during [[staff hours|staff-hours]].

-Please bring sufficient documentation as listed on the [[membership eligibility|membership/eligibility]] page to demonstrate that you are authorized to reset the account password.
+Please bring sufficient documentation as listed on the [[membership eligibility|doc membership/eligibility]] page to demonstrate that you are authorized to reset the account password.

 <a id="manual-reset"></a>
 #### Manual verification of identity (typically for alumni with old accounts)